LISTEN TO THIS ARTICLE

 The standard workaround has been human evaluation.
 Hire annotators, show them outputs, collect preference ratings.
 This works but it's expensive and slow.
 A single evaluation round with 100 annotators rating 1,000 examples can cost $5,000-$10,000 and take a week.
 If you're iterating on a model daily, human eval becomes the bottleneck.
 Worse, human annotators aren't perfectly consistent.
 Inter-annotator agreement on subjective tasks like "helpfulness" or "creativity" often hovers around 70-80%, meaning 20-30% of the time, two humans looking at the same output disagree.

 LLM-as-Judge emerged as a solution to the scaling problem.
 If a model can generate language, it should be able to evaluate language.
 The hypothesis: a strong language model prompted to "rate this essay on clarity, coherence, and persuasiveness" will approximate what a human evaluator would say, but faster and cheaper.
-GPT-4 as a judge costs roughly $0.01 per evaluation at current API pricing.
-A human evaluator costs $1-5 per evaluation depending on complexity.
-The cost ratio is 100:1 or better.
+A frontier LLM as a judge typically costs between $0.001 and $0.08 per evaluation depending on model choice and prompt length.
+A human evaluator costs significantly more per evaluation depending on complexity and annotator expertise.
+The cost ratio can be 100:1 or better.

 The LMSYS Chatbot Arena is the most visible proof of concept.
-Since 2023, it's collected over 10 million pairwise human preferences on model outputs.
-GPT-4-as-judge predictions correlate with crowd preferences at 80%+ agreement, far better than any automated metric before it.
+Since launching in 2023, it's collected over 6 million pairwise human preference votes across more than 400 models.
+GPT-4-as-judge predictions correlate with crowd preferences at roughly 80%+ agreement, far better than any automated metric before it.
 This level of performance made LLM judges credible enough to use in production.
 Anthropic now uses Claude-as-judge to evaluate Claude's own training checkpoints.
 OpenAI uses GPT-4 evaluations in RLHF pipelines.
 The technique has gone mainstream.

 But the ease of deployment has outpaced understanding of the failure modes.
 I've now read four papers this month claiming to improve LLM-as-judge accuracy, and none of them agree on what the main failure mode actually is.